-Every Color Tells the Story
+Every Color Tells a Story

 Much like all the beautiful skin colors that create the stunning tapestry of humanity; Mother Nature, In her infinite wisdom, created a world of contrast and textures, furs and feathers, and a spectrum of colors in every hue.
 In my space, I believe that if the universe created this incredible palette of colors, wouldn’t it would be insulting of me not to use them?
 But, that’s not everyone’s cup of tea, so my job as a Landscape Designer and Educational Consultant is to pull together the colors that tell your story and blend it into one cohesive picture.